 The Authority approved a new top management structure at their meeting on 26 March 2015.
-The new structure will produce savings of £486k in a full year and it is anticipated that £350k savings will be achieved in 2015/16 rising to the full amount in 2016/17.
+The new structure will produce savings of £486k in a full year with savings of £350k being achieved in 2015/16 before rising to the full amount in 2016/17.

-The new structure will result in the establishment of three Directorates and a number of functions will report directly to the Commissioner.
-The three Directorates will be the Directorate of Finance and Contractual Services with a Directorate of Operations and a Directorate of Safety and Assurance.
-The former posts of Deputy Commissioner,

-Strategic Advisor to the Commissioner and the Head of Human Resources and Development were deleted with effect from 1 April 2015.
+The new structure resulted in the establishment of three Directorates and a number of functions that report directly to the Commissioner.
+The three Directorates are the Directorate of Finance and Contractual Services with a Directorate of Operations and a Directorate of Safety and Assurance.
+The former posts of Deputy Commissioner, Strategic Advisor to the Commissioner and the Head of Human Resources and Development were deleted with effect from 1 April 2015.

-Full details of the top management review can be found on the Authority's website http://moderngov.london-fire.gov.uk/mgChooseDocPack.aspx?ID=339
+Full details of the top management review can be found on the Authority's website, http://moderngov.london-fire.gov.uk/mgChooseDocPack.aspx?ID=339